eliseylenore/track-suggester/README.md

 ## Description

 _{Epicodus offers five different tracks for students to study.
 These options can be intimidating, especially for students that don't have much technical background.
-This quiz helps students determine which track would be best for them, based on a set of five multiple choice questions.}_
+Epicodus Track Suggester helps students determine which track would be best for them, based on a set of five multiple choice questions.}_

 ## Setup/Installation Requirements